cmpdc/CurrencyApp/README.md

 # CurrencyApp

 To run: `npm dev`
-but make to install all the dependencies beforehand by executing ` npm install`.
+but make sure to install all the dependencies beforehand by executing ` npm install`.

 To build the app: `npm build`.